 4. Perform Ongoing Maintenance

 Everyone wants to feel like someone cares, and when you're a tenant, one of the people who needs to care is your property manager.
 Inspect your properties thoroughly before you rent them to check for any issues, and use a mobile device to record any problem areas and let vendors know.
-Use tenant screening software to create a rigorous maintenance schedule, ensuring that problems are managed before they begin.
+Use property maintenance software to create a rigorous maintenance schedule, ensuring that problems are managed before they begin.
 By keeping a property beautiful, functional, and safe, you'll not only keep the neighborhood looking good, you'll ensure that your tenants feel happy enough to stay for another year.

 “We have about ten times more leads through Propertyware.” – Jerry Ryan, Resource Property Management

 As you strive to provide the best possible rental property management for your tenants, you need computer software to back you up.
 Propertyware's suite of software products can help you with everything from website management to connecting with potential renters and your tenants, to understanding your property management data.
 Curious about how we can support your business?
-Sign up for a free trial today.
+Sign up for a free online tour today.